Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Results

 \subsection{Lead-Time Degradation}

 Fig.~\ref{fig_lead_time} shows BSS and PR-AUC as a function of forecast lead time.
-All models that rely on historical observations degrade with increasing horizon, as the predictive value of past ionospheric state diminishes over time.
-IonoDGNN degrades most gracefully: at 120 minutes it retains BSS $\approx$ 0.35 and PR-AUC $\approx$ 0.60, while persistence falls to BSS $\approx$ 0.05 and PR-AUC $\approx$ 0.28, approaching climatological skill.
+IonoDGNN degrades most gracefully among models with access to history: at 120 minutes it retains BSS $\approx$ 0.40 and PR-AUC $\approx$ 0.62, while persistence falls to BSS $\approx$ 0.03 and PR-AUC $\approx$ 0.25, approaching climatological skill.